-See appendix A & B for flooding map
+See appendix A for flood map

 Floods are the most common Civil Defence emergency in Otago.
 Our communities often experience flooding from rivers and streams.
 Floods are usually caused by continuous heavy rain or short, intense thunderstorms.
 Flooding occurs at any time of the year.